Apgash/Piano-Project/README.md

 ## License

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute this code as per the terms of the license.

----

-This draft provides an overview of the project, explains its features, and offers instructions on how to run and use the app.
-You can modify the links (e.g., repository URL) and adjust as necessary to fit your needs.